oracle/node-oracledb/doc/src/api_manual/pool.rst

     parameter of :meth:`oracledb.createPool()` and
     :attr:`oracledb.poolPingInterval`.

+.. attribute:: pool.poolPingTimeout

+    .. versionadded:: 6.4

+    This read-only property is a number which specifies the maximum number of milliseconds that a connection should wait for a response from :meth:`connection.ping()`.

+    See :ref:`poolPingTimeout <createpoolpoolattrspoolpingtimeout>`
+    parameter of :meth:`oracledb.createPool()` and
+    :attr:`oracledb.poolPingTimeout`.

 .. attribute:: pool.poolTimeout

     This read-only property is a number which specifies the time (in seconds)